Iran (Persia)

 Conclusion

 The Persian is a high-maintenance pet, but for those who love grooming and pampering, they are a joy.
 Their serene presence and affectionate nature make them the perfect companion for a quiet, loving home.
+They ask much in terms of daily care, but what they give in return—steadfast company, purring warmth, and a dignified grace—is worth every minute spent with a comb.

 Key Characteristics